GordeevD/GordeevD.github.io/essays/coding-standards.md

 ## Remember
 Coding standards are not about rigidity, but about building a shared language and a collective framework for creating robust, maintainable, and collaborative software.
-So, buckle up, follow the guidelines, and enjoy the smooth, safe ride towards successful projects!
+It's like agreeing on traffic signals and lane markings on a vast highway - they don't stifle freedom, they enable everyone to navigate efficiently and safely.
+So, buckle up, embrace the established guidelines, and join the smooth, collaborative journey towards successful projects.
+Remember, the road to great software is paved with consistent, well-understood code, and coding with standards is your trusty GPS on that journey.

+*Written by Dmitry Gordeev.
+Enchanced by Google Gemini*